 According to ETF data provider ETFGI by the end of August net flows into ETFs reached $834.2bn, shooting beyond last year’s annual inflows of $762.8bn.

 These inflows, plus the global recovery, have helped ETF assets reach $9.7 trillion, double what they were in 2018.

 Different types of ETFs

-The thing to remember here is that, even though we generally think of an index as referring specifically to stocks, there are actually lots of different indices covering multiple asset types, including everything from oil to the bond markets.
+The thing to remember here is that, even though we generally think of an index as referring specifically to stocks, there are actually indices covering multiple asset types, including everything from oil to the bond markets.

-As we’ve already seen, stock ETFs tend to be the most popular option for people investing in the asset class — that’s as true for beginner investors as it is for the pros.
+Stock ETFs tend to be the most popular option when it comes to ETFs and that’s as true for beginner inve3stors as it is for the pros.

 Stock ETFs are generally a way for you to get exposure to a large set of stocks via one investment.